sckulkarni246/bb-xm-SLAM-opencv/HOWTO.md

 3) <strong>get_image.cpp</strong> - This is the file very similar to get_capture.cpp in all respects except the fact that instead of an image capture, an existing image from the drive can be loaded.
 This is the file we used during the testing phase of our project.

-4) <strong>find_border.cc</strong> - This is the file which contains the function for detection of the border of our marker i.e. the rectangles and the trapezia (if seen from an angle).
+4) <strong>find_border.cc</strong> - This is the file which contains the function for detection of the border of our marker i.e. the rectangles and the trapezia (if seen at an angle).

 5) <strong>find_identifier.cc</strong> - This is the file which contains the function for detection of the identifier of our marker i.e. the circles and the ellipses (if seen from an angle).
 6) allied.cc - This is the file that contains allied functions that are generic in nature.